I bought a set of new towels in an almost fluorescent, turquoise colour. This is how I prevented getting turquoise bits all over everything.

-I am reliably informed that this phenomenon is called moulting.
+This phenomenon is called moulting.
 Some people feel better when they have been unwell and someone gives a label to their illness, but telling my towels they had Excessive Moulting Syndrome didn’t do anything to help the situation.

-I had bought a set of new towels in a rather jolly, almost fluorescent, turquoise colour.
-Each time I used them I got bits of turquoise towel fluff all over me.
+I bought a set of new towels in a rather jolly, almost fluorescent, turquoise colour.
+Each time I used them, I got bits of turquoise towel fluff all over me.
 This was especially annoying when I hadn’t shaved for a day or two, and the stubble on my face would act like velcro, trapping all the fuzz on my face.

 How to De-Fluff New Towels

-After a lot of reading I found that two suggestions were being repeated more than the others.
-One was to wash the towels with a cup of white vinegar (I didn’t fancy that) and the other was to wash them with half a cup of baking soda or bicarbonate of soda.
+After a lot of online reading, I found that two suggestions were being repeated more than the others.
+One was to wash the towels with a cup of white vinegar (I didn’t fancy that), and the other was to wash them with half a cup of baking soda or bicarbonate of soda.
 I had some of that so I thought I’d give it a go.

 - The next time I used them I was astonished to find that my troubles were over.
 My towels were healed.
 Hallelujah!
 No more turquoise fluff on my beard!